glitchpit/glitchpit.github.io/goo.markdown

 permalink: /audio/goo/
 pedal-title: goo-title.png
 pedal-image: goo-fuzz.png
-slogan: a heavy fuzz for the freaks
+slogan: heavy fuzz for the freaks<br><br>
-description: With a chainsaw like distortion the GOO FUZZ is heavy pedal for heavy rockers.
+description: <br>With a chainsaw like distortion the GOO FUZZ is heavy pedal for heavy rockers.
 Featuring punk art by goo designs.

 bg-img: goo-bg.png
 bg-color: 09B034